James Deering Fessenden

-James Deering Fessenden (September 28, 1833 – November 18, 1882) was an American lawyer, politician, and soldier from the state of Maine who served as a general in the Union Army during the American Civil War.
+James Deering Fessenden (September 28, 1833 – November 18, 1882) was an American military officer, lawyer, and politician who served as a general in the Union Army during the American Civil War.

 Primarily a staff officer and operations planner until the latter stages of the war, he commanded an infantry brigade in the Western Theater in 1864 and 1865.
 In 1862, he organized in South Carolina what became one of the first black regiments in the Federal army.
 He was a member of the powerful Fessenden family, which was prominent in national politics during the mid-19th century.

 Early life and career

 James D. Fessenden was born in Westbrook, Maine, in the early autumn of 1833.
 He was the son of U.S. Senator William P. Fessenden and a brother of Francis Fessenden, who would also serve as a general in the Union army.
 Another brother, Samuel, would be killed at the Second Battle of Bull Run during the war.
 Two uncles, Samuel C. Fessenden and T. A. D. Fessenden were U.S. Congressmen.

 He was educated in the local schools and then graduated from Bowdoin College in 1852.
 He studied law, passed his bar exam, and joined his father's law firm.